bryanboettcher/MassTransit/doc/content/3.documentation/2.configuration/4.persistence/dapper.md

 ## Upgrading from previous versions

-Any code which uses `.DapperRepository(_connectionString)` with no additional setup or configuration should behave the same as before, using the legacy `DapperDatabaseContext<TSaga>` (as opposed to the new `SagaDatabaseContext<TSaga>`).
+Any code which uses `.DapperRepository(_connectionString)` with no additional setup or configuration should behave the same as before, using `DapperDatabaseContext<TSaga>`.
+All newer code will use `SagaDatabaseContext<TSaga>` by default.

 Convert old implementations by calling `UseSqlServer()` with the same connection string -- no further changes are required:

 ```csharp
 services.AddMassTransit(bus =>